errahulpatel/blockchain-poll/README.md

 Smart contracts are simply programs stored on a blockchain that run when predetermined conditions are met.
 They typically are used to automate the execution of an agreement so that all participants can be immediately certain of the outcome, without any intermediary's involvement or time loss.

+## Metamask

+MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
+It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.

+## Ganache

+it is a personal blockchain for rapid Ethereum and Corda distributed application development.
+You can use Ganache across the entire development cycle; enabling you to develop, deploy, and test your dApps in a safe and deterministic environment.
+Ganache comes in two flavors: a UI and CLI

 ## Solidity : Ethereum